7 Fun Activities for Improving Your English Quickly and Easily

 By watching just one episode a day, you’ll have something fun to look forward to that also doubles as an English lesson.

 If television isn’t your cup of tea (if you don’t like it), you can also check out educational YouTube channels, like Crash Course, where you can learn a lot in a particular subject, such as astronomy, psychology or gaming.

 Or, try The Nerdwriter, which provides insightful analyses (studies) about pop culture and forces you to develop your critical thinking skills.

-For Advanced Learners: Watch “Game of Thrones” or “House of Cards”
+Advanced: Watch “Game of Thrones” or “House of Cards”